Low Sodium Vegetable Soup Recipe (Vegetarian)

 - Celery: a classic soup ingredient

-- No Salt Added Diced Tomatoes: I only use no salt added diced tomatoes, these boxed tomatoes are really great to stock up on!
-I like boxed tomatoes better because they have no added salt, are BPA free and more eco-friendly than aluminum cans.
+- No Salt Added Diced Tomatoes: I only use no added salt diced tomatoes, these boxed tomatoes are really great to stock up on!
+And they have 10 mg of sodium per serving, making it a great way to add tomatoes with a low sodium content.

-- Italian Seasoning Blend: usually has thyme, basil, rosemary, parsley, etc. Make sure you get a no-salt-added variety like this one!
+- Italian Seasoning Blend: usually has thyme, basil, rosemary, parsley, etc. Make sure you get a no-salt-added variety.

 - Spinach: use fresh or frozen!

-- Cook egg noodles according to package instructions.
-Drain, toss with a little olive oil, and set noodles aside.
+Step 1: Cook egg noodles according to package instructions.
+Drain, toss with a olive oil, and set noodles aside.

-- In a large soup pot, heat the olive oil over low heat.
-Add the onion and garlic and sauté on low for 4 or 5 minutes until vegetables begin to soften.
+Step 2: In a large soup pot, heat the olive oil over low heat.
+Add the onion and celery and sauté on low for 4 or 5 minutes until vegetables begin to soften.

-- Taste and adjust seasoning as needed.
-Drizzle with olive oil before serving and enjoy!
+Step 6: Add in the noodles and serve hot.
+Taste and adjust seasoning as needed.
+Drizzle with olive oil (or add a dollop of sour cream) before serving and enjoy!

 More Low Sodium Lunch Ideas You’ll Love